What is a Social Impact Bond?

 4. Assessing the project’s success and paying the project manager and investors

 At the end of the fixed term, an independent evaluator completes the assessment of the project’s success based on the predetermined metrics.
-If the project meets the criteria, the government pays the project manager, who then transfers the funds to the investors.
+If the project meets the criteria, the government pays the project manager, who then transfers the funds to the investors in the social impact bonds.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below: